-In 1940 a few young men fought in a desperate air battle above the fields and cities of their homes and over the English Channel to keep evil from their shores.
-Below, we share with you a set of nine World War II printable planes and the story of the Battle of Britain.
+In 1940, toward the start of World War II, a few young men fought in a desperate air battle above the fields and cities of their homes in Britain to keep evil from their shores.

 The attacks started in July of 1940 and by October it was clear the British could not be subdued and would never surrender.
 The Battle of Britain was won and the Germans would never invade though they would bomb England throughout the war.

-The first four planes, the Hawker Hurricane, Heinkel bomber, Messerschmitt fighter, and Spitfire, fought in the Battle of Britain.
+The first four planes in the printable, the Hawker Hurricane, Heinkel bomber, Messerschmitt fighter, and Spitfire, fought in the Battle of Britain.
 The Germans used the Heinkel He 111 bomber throughout the war.
 They supported their bombers with the Messerschmitt Bf 109 fighter plane.
 The British responded mostly with Hawker Hurricanes and a few Spitfires.